A custom experimental setup for scintillator characterization: application to a Ce-doped GAGG crystal: Introduction

 Conversely, the constant appearance of new materials requires effective approaches for the study of their properties in order to investigate their suitability to be employed as radiation detectors.
 A crucial study in this regard is that of the response of the scintillator to different types of radiation.
 It has been well established that highly ionizing particles produce less light in a scintillating material than electrons of the same energy~\cite{Birks:1951boa}.
 On the one side, this feature can be profitably exploited to perform pulse-shape discrimination analysis in order to clean the signal set from unwanted background events.
 On the other, it implies that when a scintillator is calibrated using \ce{e^-} or \gm sources, ion signals appear at lower energies than their true values.
 Quantitatively understanding such behavior is crucial for rare-decay and dark-matter searches.
 For the former, this is important to get a correct energy reconstruction, especially of \al decays, e.\, g.\ \ce{^{180}W} in \ce{CdWO_4}~\cite{Arnaboldi:2010tt}, \ce{^{209}Bi} in \ce{BGO}~\cite{Beeman:2012prl} or \ce{^{204}Pb} in \ce{PbWO_4}~\cite{Beeman:2012wz}.
 For the latter, it is crucial to identify and delimit the region where to look for the WIMP-induced signals~\cite{Strauss:2014zia,Joo:2018hom}.

 In this article, we introduce a custom-designed setup for the characterization of crystal scintillators.
 The setup is flexible and well-suited to providing prompt feedback during the development of new materials.
 It can be easily adapted for various studies of the crystal properties, allowing characterization under different temperature and pressure conditions and accommodating studies with different types of radiation sources.
 We also present the results of a first case study on a GAGG sample.
-These results confirm findings already reported in the literature, while extending the understanding of this scintillator, particularly regarding its response to \al particles at low energies.
+These results confirm findings already reported in the literature, while extending the understanding of this scintillator, particularly regarding its response to \al particles at low energies, which we studied by varying the air pressure in the setup while keeping the crystal temperature and the source distance constant.